-- Establish a roadmap for executing and operationalizing the strategy, including milestones and deliverables, and prioritize based on the business objectives.
+- Establish a roadmap for executing and operationalizing the strategy, including milestones and deliverables, that is prioritized based on the business objectives.

-- Define clear success parameters for the operationalization to measure whether the rollout is tracking to the plan or falling behind
+- Define clear success parameters to measure whether the deployment is tracking to the plan or falling behind.

-- Create and socialize detailed narratives that describe the changes the enterprise needs to make across processes, workforce acumen, tool use, and business intelligence applications that will maximize the value of the enterprise data.
+- Create and socialize detailed narratives that describe the changes the enterprise needs to make and the incremental value realized across processes, workforce, tool use, and business intelligence applications that will maximize the overall value of the enterprise data.

-- Outline talent and acumen gaps to support the digital data-driven enterprise and a plan to either develop them or fill them.
+- Outline talent and acumen gaps to support the digital data-driven enterprise and a plan to either develop them or source them.

-- Establish a process to cultivate and reinforce the culture of a ‘data-centric organization’, starting with leaders who will act as change champions to evangelize and educate stakeholders within their functions on the value of the data strategy and vision.
+- Establish a process to cultivate and reinforce the culture of a ‘data-centric organization’, starting with leaders who will act as change champions to evangelize and educate functional stakeholders on the value of the data strategy and vision.

 The Lasting Value of Having a Data Strategy